Welkro/seismic-activity-alerting-application/README.md

 ### Overview of the Chart Types to be Used

-Our application will use the `ChartXY` type from LightningChart to create a dynamic line chart that visualizes seismic data in real time.
+Our application will use the `ChartXY` type from LightningChart Python to create a dynamic line chart that visualizes seismic data in real time.

 ### Building the Real-time Application